tfc/tfc.github.io/posts/2022-12-12-book-review-the-culture-map.md

   increases trust on a personal level.

   Another highlight of this chapter is the "Peach vs. Coconut" principle:
-  People from different cultures might misinterpret friendlyness as too much of an invitation for personal connection or an offer of friendship, which might look "fake" to them.
+  People from different cultures might misinterpret friendliness as too much of an invitation for personal connection or an offer of friendship, which might look "fake" to them.
   In that regard, peach cultures are friendly and soft with people they have